-When you actually see the bridge it always looks a lot bigger than you would imagine if you've only ever seen photos of it before.
-It is more impressive too.
+When you actually see the bridge, it always looks a lot bigger than photos would lead you to believe.
+It is more impressive, more beautiful too.

 At night, all lit up, it is particularly magical.
 As the light changes throughout the day so does the bridge.

 This latest bridge is also a lot better built than the previous versions.
-All the old ones collapsed or burned down every hundred years or so.
+All the old ones collapsed or burned down at intervals of every hundred years or so.

 Being Italy, it took fifty years of arguing about whether another wooden bridge or a stone one should be built and about who should build it before they actually got started on the current bridge.